rimsha-khan/CCNA-Security-210-260-Certification-Guide/README.md

 ## What is this book about?
 With CCNA Security certification, a network professional can demonstrate the skills required to develop security infrastructure, recognize threats and vulnerabilities to networks, and mitigate security threats.
 The CCNA Security 210-260 Certification Guide will help you grasp the fundamentals of network security and prepare you for the Cisco CCNA Security Certification exam.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-*Grasp the fundamentals of network security
+* Grasp the fundamentals of network security
-*Configure routing protocols to secure network devices *Mitigate different styles of security attacks using Cisco devices *Explore the different types of firewall technologies *Discover the Cisco ASA functionality and gain insights into some advanced ASA configurations
+* Configure routing protocols to secure network devices
+* Mitigate different styles of security attacks using Cisco devices
+* Explore the different types of firewall technologies
+* Discover the Cisco ASA functionality and gain insights into some advanced ASA configurations

 If you feel this book is for you, get your [CCNA-Security-210-260-Certification-Guide](https://www.amazon.com/dp/1787128873) today!